 Really, that's about it.
 So think that one through.
 An MFA is not the gateway to being the next Stephen King.

-It was the people who just thought it was maybe the next step and did it because they didn't know what else to do that truly ended up miserable.
-It turns out the reasons to get an MFA is very similar to the reasons to pursue anything in higher academia--because that's really, really what you want to be doing.
+It was those friends and colleagues who just thought it was maybe the next step and did it because they didn't know what else to do that truly ended up miserable.
+It turns out the reasons to get an MFA are very similar to the reasons to pursue anything in higher academia--because that's really, really what you want to be doing.

 It's accepting all that reality, understanding it, and then STILL not caring that is exactly the reason to pursue arts in the first place.
-And lest we forget, an MFA is a pursuit of fine arts.
-If we're looking for reasons, we're already in trouble.
+If we're looking for reasons––if our blood is burning––we're already in trouble.